The Rub Rabbits!

 The Rub Rabbits!, known in Japan as Aka-chan wa Doko Kara Kuru no? (赤ちゃんはどこからくるの?), is a minigame compilation video game developed by Sonic Team and published by Sega for the Nintendo DS handheld video game console.
-It was first released in Japan on October 20, 2005, and was later released in Europe on February 10, 2006, and in North America three days later.
+It was first released in Japan on October 20, 2005, and was later released in North America on February 7, 2006, and in Europe three days later.
 It is a prequel to Feel the Magic: XY/XX.

 Plot

 The premise of the game is that the player's female love interest gets into perilous situations or is placed out of reach from the male protagonist.
 A minigame must be completed in order to rescue her, or sometimes, get the male protagonist out of trouble.
 All of these minigames require use of the stylus, and the DS to be held in a certain way, even upside-down.
 Some require use of the DS's built-in microphone.